 Designed for sensitive skin, our soothing Scent Free Body Lotion is free from alcohol and skin -irritating emulsifiers.
 For best results massage it into the skin using light circular movements.

 How does shaving affect your sensitive skin?
-Join the conversation at @GreenPeopleUK or by commenting in the section below.
+Join the conversation at @GreenPeopleUK or get advice on choosing the best products for your skin from our UK customer care team on 01403 740350.